 Another great alternative is vegan cane sugar that is increasingly available here in the United States.
 Then there are so many unrefined sweeteners like jaggery or gur used in Indian kitchens, piloncillo in Latino cuisine, and maple syrup, of course.
 The last three have distinctive flavors, but they are wonderful flavors, so what’s stopping you?

 CONFECTIONERS’ SUGAR OR POWDERED SUGAR: This is one I often get questions on because vegan powdered sugar is much harder to find in stores that regular vegan sugar is, and it is an essential ingredient in any avid baker’s pantry.
 I usually powder my own sugar in a spice grinder– adding a tablespoon of cornflour to a cupful of sugar really helps.
 If you have a powerful blender, that would work too.
 But the good news is, there are some brands of powdered sugar that are now out there, like this one, that you can order online.

 1 TBSP WORCESTERSHIRE SAUCE: 1 tbsp soy sauce with a smidgen of vinegar to add a slightly tangy note.
 Vegan versions of Worcestershire sauce are also on the market, but be sure to read labels carefully.

 THAI CURRY PASTES: Thai curry pastes are great to have on hand for quick curries, but vegans need to watch out because most off-the-shelf products contain animal ingredients.
 The pastes are super-easy to make at home, and you can’t beat the flavor.
-Get my vegan, homemade version of the red curry paste and green curry paste.
+Get my vegan, homemade version of the red, yellow and green Thai curry pastes on my DIY spice mixes page.
 They store forever in the freezer.